Mature Masculine

 The Rigid Romeo's Imbalance

-The Rigid Romeo uses devotion to control instead of celebrate.
-He cannot tolerate freedom, spontaneity, or the lightness that makes love alive and magnetic.
+The Rigid Romeo uses devotion to control, not celebrate.
+He cannot tolerate freedom, spontaneity, or the lightness that makes love alive.

 Possessiveness: Uses commitment to cage rather than liberate.